0victor0/pyping2/README.md

 ##3.
 Reporting

-After the test completed, you can generate a report to `results_lft.csv`:
+After the test completed, you can generate a report `results_lft.csv` timestamped under `pyping2_results`:

         a.report()

 ##4.
 Example uses

-Here's what an example script would look like:
+Here's what an example script would look like (taken from [example.py](example.py):

         #! /usr/bin/python